AkshayChikhalkar/MSc.IT/README.md

 # MSc.
-Information Technology Study Material
+Information Technology Study Material @ Th-owl

 Welcome to the study material repository for MSc.
-Information Technology students!
+Information Technology students at Th-owl!
 This repository is designed to provide comprehensive resources and materials to support your academic journey in the field of Information Technology.

 ## Semester 1: Winter Semester 2022